 Thunder Hole is the place in Acadia National Park to experience the thunder of the sea against the rocky shores of Maine!
 On calm days you may wonder what the fuss is all about.
 But wait until the waves kick up a few notches.
 Thunder Hole is a small inlet, naturally carved out of the rocks, where the waves roll into.
 At the end of this inlet, down low, is a small cavern where, when the rush of the wave arrives, air and water is forced out like a clap of distant thunder.
 Water may spout as high as 40 feet with a thunderous roar!
 Hence the name: Thunder Hole.

-This spot also offers gorgeous panoramic views of Otter Cliff, on the right or south side, Schoodic Peninsula in the far distance, and Sand Beach, to the left or to the north.
+This spot also offers gorgeous panoramic views of Otter Cliff, on the right or south side, Schoodic Peninsula in the far distance, and Sand Beach and Great Head to the left or to the north.
 Thunder Hole is a great place to stand and watch or sit and relax, taking in the spectacular sights, sounds and smells.
 One of the pleasant things that greets you upon arrival, depending upon the time of year, is the aroma of wild roses.
 Right next to the stairs that lead down to the ocean, are large groupings of wild roses or rose hips.
 Rose hips are a potent source of vitamin C, at least until they become dry or are processed.
 Note: The Island Explorer Shuttle Bus stops here about every half hour during normal seasonal daytime hours.
 The last bus leaves at 6:58 P.M.
 Check their schedule to verify.